 What's the difference between consumer and professional film presets?

-Professional film presets typically offer more accurate color science, refined grain patterns, greater customization options, and better preservation of image quality compared to consumer-grade presets.
+Professional film presets typically offer more accurate color science, refined grain, more excellent, more fantastic customization options, and better image quality preservation than consumer-grade presets.Â

 Conclusion